 Belkar in his more murderiffic moments.
 Especially when he tries to get a Paladin to murder him in cold blood solely so she'd fall, because of how funny it would be.

-General Tarquin is a really odd case.
-He thinks he's Above Good and Evil, but for some reason he keeps doing things in the most evil (and often Obviously Evil) way possible.
-Often it's quite possibly just to get what he wants regardless of who is hurt, but sometimes there's no logical reason for it at all.
+General Tarquin is a flamboyant case.
+He thinks he's Above Good and Evil, but he keeps doing things in the most cruel and unusual (and often Obviously Evil) way possible.
+Often it's pragmatic, ruthless evil, but sometimes he's just in it for the drama.
+Basically, evil isn't good; it's dramatic awesome.

 "But you can't make an omelette without ruthlessly crushing dozens of eggs beneath your steel boot and then publicly disemboweling the chickens that laid them as a warning to others."